abunchofhacks/Epicinium-lib-rs/README.md

 a worker cooperative for video game and software development from the Netherlands.
 Contact us at [info@epicinium.nl](mailto:info@epicinium.nl).

+## Compilation
+The underlying source code is compiled using a Makefile, so GNU make must be installed to be able to compile.
+Compilation on Windows most likely requires GnuWin32 as the Makefile relies on portable behavior of `cp` and `mkdir`.

 ## License

 This library was created by [A Bunch of Hacks](https://abunchofhacks.coop).